 Between a demanding career, a social life, and the demands of partners and children, it can be difficult to juggle priorities without getting overwhelmed.
 And while a little stress is normal, too much stress can lead to elevated blood pressure levels.

-“Stress can be dangerous for our health, particularly if it’s dealt with in an unhealthy way, like eating unhealthy foods or turning to alcohol,” says Dr. De Caro.
+“Stress can be dangerous for our health, particularly if it’s dealt with in an unhealthy way, like eating unhealthy foods or turning to alcohol,” says Dr. Ferrari.
 “It’s important to find a healthy way to cope with that stress.”

 Set aside a half hour every day with friends or family to unwind, make time for yoga or meditation, or vow to read a book before bed every night.